MGM Growth Properties

-MGM Growth Properties, LLC (MGP) was a real estate investment trust based in Summerlin South, Nevada, that invested in large-scale casino properties.
-The company had whole or majority ownership of 15 properties, all of which were operated by MGM Resorts International.
-The company leased the properties to MGM Resorts via triple-net leases.
-The company was acquired by Vici Properties in April 2022 for $17.2 billion.
+MGM Growth Properties, LLC (MGP) was a real estate investment trust (REIT) based in Summerlin South, Nevada, that invested in large-scale casino properties.
+The company had whole or majority ownership of 15 properties, all operated by MGM Resorts International, from which the REIT was spun out in 2015.
+Vici Properties leases the properties to MGM Resorts via triple-net leases, since the REIT was acquired by Vici — a 2017 REIT spin-off from Caesars Entertainment Corporation — in April 2022, for $17.2 billion.